ataraxao/drex/Introduction.md

 While the CWA creates sovereign wealth for the Domestic COO, it simultaneously acts as a **Forced Savings Engine** for the Primary Earner.
 Because the Domestic COO’s equity is permanently capped at 50%, every dollar the Primary Earner contributes to the LLC is fundamentally an investment in their own net worth.
 They are not "spending" money on lifestyle inflation; they are aggressively saving it, knowing that at least half of the principal and half of the compounding yield remains legally theirs.
 This enforces financial discipline and aggressive capital aggregation.

 ### The Deterministic Unwind (At-Will Termination)
 A critical feature of the CWA is that it remains a strictly "at-will" agreement.
 If at any point either party wishes to terminate, they possess the absolute sovereign right to do so.
 Unlike the legacy marriage system, which requires a subjective judge to untangle commingled assets, the CWA features a **Deterministic Unwind**.
-Because the ledger is perfectly mapped, the exact vested equity is mathematically known down to the penny at all times.
-Upon termination, an Independent Administrator simply executes the ledger, instantly distributing the legally vested share to the Domestic COO and returning the remaining balance to the Primary Earner.
+Because the ledger is mapped to explicit event procedures, the vested equity is computed at defined valuation times.
+Upon termination, an Independent Administrator executes the formulaic unwind, distributing the legally vested share to the Domestic COO and returning the remaining balance to the Primary Earner.
 It replaces legal warfare with a programmatic financial transaction.

+**Design note:** the CWA is drafted to be governance-only and event-driven, narrowing the dispute surface to the account and the formula.

 ### Disincentivizing the Early Exit
 While either party *can* trigger the unwind, the math disincentivizes it.
 By mathematically auditing the outcomes, a critical failsafe emerges: after a certain period (e.g., Year 6), the compounded annual unrealized capital growth from this carry trade will far exceed the financial benefits calculated from theoretical state-mandated child support payments.
 The CWA quantitatively incentivizes a cooperative relationship for the rational economic actor, rather than incentivizing liquidating the relationship in family court for financial reasons.